 Suppose you are a parent who, for whatever reason, is not able to exercise visitation with your children by the standard means of physically being with your child.
 In that case, virtual visitation offers families the "next best thing" in terms of togetherness.
 What does virtual visitation mean, and how can it play a role in your life?
 Today's blog post from the Law Office of Bryan Fagan, PLLC, seeks to explain this topic further.

 Texas is among several states that have worked virtual visitation into state laws concerning custody and visitation.
 Any technology that puts you in the same room as your child when you can't physically be there counts as virtual visitation.

-Skype, webcams, cell phones with video capabilities and any similar technologies all count as platforms for virtual visitation.
-If the goal of a set visitation schedule is to encourage a long lasting relationship between a child and their parent, then virtual visitation can be a key tool to utilize when “normal” visitation is not possible.
+Skype, webcams, cell phones with video capabilities, and similar technologies all count as platforms for virtual visitation.
+Suppose the goal of a set visitation schedule is to encourage a long-lasting relationship between a child and their parent.
+In that case, virtual visitation can be a crucial tool to utilize when "normal" visitation is not possible.

-An easy example is to consider the parent who is away from home due to their serving in the military.
-These are parents that are deserving of an opportunity to raise their child and with the help of technologies that allow for virtual visitation they can do exactly that.
+An easy example is to consider the parent who is away from home due to serving in the military.
+These are parents who deserve an opportunity to raise their child, and with the help of technologies that allow for virtual visitation, they can do precisely that.

 Where the law on virtual visitation stands in Texas

 As I touched on earlier, Texas law does reflect the possibilities for virtual visitation.
 It's not as if many other states don't allow for it.
 It's just that our State Legislators went the extra step and created statutes that reflect the reality of virtual visitation and made it possible for a judge to work this visitation method into child custody orders.